Steven Markoff: Life and career

 In 1997, Markoff founded the A-Mark Foundation with the goal of funding organizations and ventures that promote charitable, humanitarian, and/or educational causes.
 He also wanted to use the foundation to fund, produce, and support outlets that create nonpartisan research.
 This ultimately led to the 2004 foundation of ProCon.org, a nonpartisan online research database that discusses the pros and cons of a wide range of controversial social and political topics.
 Markoff would later create more specific websites that provided nonpartisan information on subjects like George W. Bush, Barack Obama, and the September 11 attacks.
 ProCon.org was eventually acquired by Encyclopædia Britannica in 2020.

 In 2005, Markoff helped create the production company, A-Mark Entertainment.
 Other partners in the venture included Bruce McNall, Nick Cassavetes, and Robert Geringer.
 Markoff served as a producer or executive producer on a number of films in the 2000s, including Alpha Dog (2006), Autopsy (2008), and Next Day Air (2009).
 In May 2011, Markoff purchased an interest in Grauman's (TCL) Chinese Theatre in Hollywood.
 Markoff also purchased the Two Bunch Palms Resort & Spa in Desert Hot Springs, California in February 2012 which he later sold in 2015.

 In November 2020, Markoff published the non-fiction book, The Case Against George W. Bush, via Rare Bird Books.
 The book discusses the George W. Bush presidential administration and Bush's handling of the September 11 attacks and the Iraq War.
 In the book, Markoff makes a case that President George W. Bush's handling of certain issues were actually crimes.
+Markoff was interviewed by Ralph Nader on the Ralph Nader Radio Hour about his book “where he dispassionately lays out the three major war crimes the former president committed by invading Iraq.”
+HANDBOOK – The First 100 Years Of The ACLU: A Compendium Of Advocacy Before The United States Supreme Court, Markoff’s second book, became available January 2023.
+It received a Los Angeles Book Festival runner up award in the Wildcard Category in April 2024; Misfire: The Supreme Court, The Second Amendment, Our Right to Bear Arms, Markoff’s third book, became available May 14, 2024.